seanjmartin/ibkr-mcp-server/ibkr_mcp_server/documentation/tools/place_market_order.md

 ### "Symbol not found" or "Contract qualification failed"
 • Verify symbol spelling and format
-• Use resolve_international_symbol for international stocks
+• Use resolve_symbol for international stocks
 • Some symbols may not be available in paper trading
 • Try SMART exchange for US stocks, specific exchange for international